Murders of Eve Stratford and Lynne Weedon: Cold case investigations

 In 2004, the Weedon investigation was re-opened.
 In 2007, new DNA technology unexpectedly showed that the murders of Stratford and Weedon were committed by the same person.
 As a result of the link, Stratford's case was re-opened.
-Sixteen of the main suspects in the murders had their DNA taken, but none matched that of the killers.
+Sixteen of the main suspects in the murders had their DNA taken, but none matched the killer's sample.
 Both cases were featured in September 2007 on the BBC Crimewatch programme, where DCI Andy Mortimer stated that "without a shadow of a doubt" both murders were sexually motivated.
-It was noted that the attacker had, on both occasions, taken the weapon to the scene before taking it away with him, clearly indicating that they were pre-mediated attacks for sexual motivation.
+It was noted that the attacker had, on both occasions, taken the weapon to the scene before taking it away with him, clearly indicating that they were premeditated attacks for sexual motivation.

 Mortimer stated that he was sure that the man seen going in to the alleyway in which Weedon was murdered was her attacker, and investigators believed that the man had stalked her as she walked from the Great West Road to the alleyway.
 Mortimer said that it was very unlikely that the killer had only committed these two murders and never committed another crime ever again, stating that the attacker probably committed offences both before and after the attacks.
 Operation Stealth, the police operation which has been investigating unsolved murders since 2008, received funding to continue work until the end of 2011.

 On 25 March 2015, police issued a fresh appeal to coincide with the 40th anniversary of the murder of Stratford.
 One month later, in April, the murders were again featured on Crimewatch, on which it was revealed that a new £40,000 reward was on offer for information leading to the capture of the killer.
-Detectives noted that it was possible that the killer could have unknowingly committed crimes or gone to prison for other matters between the time of the murders and 1995, as it was only in this year that DNA began to be taken from individuals arrested of crimes.
-It was also stated that the killer would have had good knowledge of the 'Short Hedges' ('School Walk') alleyway in which Weedon was attacked, and that he would have been a white male between the ages of 17 and 30 (between 63 and 77 in 2023).
+Detectives noted that it was possible that the killer could have unknowingly committed crimes or gone to prison for other matters between the time of the murders and 1995, as it was only in this year that DNA began to be taken from individuals arrested for crimes.
+It was also stated that the killer would have had good knowledge of the 'Short Hedges' ('School Walk') alleyway in which Weedon was attacked and that he would have been a white male between the ages of 17 and 30 (between 63 and 77 in 2023).
 It was asserted that psychiatrists, probation officers, cellmates or prison guards could hold the information needed to identify the killer, as he may have made an admission or disclosure to these people over the years regarding the murders.
 The lead detective also told The Guardian: "It's inconceivable the killer of Eve and Lynne has kept the perfect secret for 40 years.
 It's a heavy burden to carry and he must have let details slip over the years—maybe to a partner, a friend, even a cellmate—and I would appeal to anyone with information to contact us."

-In September 2015, the police made a further appeal for new information on the murders.